pirica/wordtohtml/README.md

  12. By default images are saved into the 'images' directory, which is automatically created if it does not exist.
 An option is provided to enable the name of this directory to be changed if desired.

- 13.

- 14. It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats).
+ 13. It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats).
 These in the main are not commonly available on the web.
 However most of the characters or equivalents are available in Unicode so these are used instead.
 Available when using php 7.2 and above.
 Note however that not all browsers can display the full Unicode character set.

+ 14. Will now recognise nearly all Mathematical Equations, both standalone and inline with text.

 # USAGE